ffaubry/library/arcade-sdk-tests/data_functions.md

 - **`feature`**: [Feature](../../guide/types/#feature)
 The feature belonging to a parent or root FeatureSet.
 - **`source`** (_Optional_): [Text](../../guide/types/#text)
 Indicates the source FeatureSet to return.

- **Possible Values:**
+Possible Values:

- - `datasource` - (default) Returns all the features from the input feature's data source without any filters or definition expressions as a FeatureSet. - `root` - Returns the initial FeatureSet to which the input feature belongs.
-This may be a filtered subset of all the features in the data source. - `parent` - Returns the parent FeatureSet of the input feature.
+  - `datasource`: (default) Returns all the features from the input feature's data source without any filters or definition expressions as a FeatureSet.
+  - `root`: Returns the initial FeatureSet to which the input feature belongs.
+This may be a filtered subset of all the features in the data source.
+  - `parent`: Returns the parent FeatureSet of the input feature.
 This can be a smaller set of features than the original data source or root FeatureSet.

 #### Return value: [FeatureSet](../../guide/types/#featureset)

 #### Example

-###### Returns a FeatureSet representing all the features in the data source.
+Returns a FeatureSet representing all the features in the data source.

 ```arcade
 // The data source for the 'Bike routes' layer has 2,000 features.
 // The map sets a definition expression on the 'Bike routes' layer and filters it to 100 features.